Skip to content

 +

 Yes.
 Framer publicly says it supports Framer AI and external agents such as Claude Code, Codex, Cursor, and other tool-capable AI agents.
 The distinction is not AI versus no AI.
-It is whether the main workflow is the Framer canvas or an AI assistant conversation.
+Framer stays a front-end-only visual canvas, while Boomlink ships a real, working website with a built-in database where ready-made parts do the work and AI edits only the wording and layout.

 +